Halocoryza: Halocoryza arenaria

-Halocoryza Maindroni
+Halocoryza maindroni

-Halocoryza Maindroni are found low on shores of Comoros(Mayotte), Djibouti, Madagascar, Mauritius, Saudi Arabia, and Somalia.
+Halocoryza maindroni are found low on shores of Comoros(Mayotte), Djibouti, Madagascar, Mauritius, Saudi Arabia, and Somalia.
 Adults live on the ground on coralline sands near coral reefs.
 Possibly has the ability of flight, however its main mode of transportation is walking despite being a slow running species.
 Found in January and October.
 Adults are nocturnal predators who take cover under seaweed just above high tide during the day.

-Halocoryza Whiteheadiana
+Halocoryza whiteheadiana

 Named after Donald R. Whitehead, who had a keen interest in this species.
 This beetle can be found on Isla del Carmen(Baja California) in Mexico. possibly a flying species, however they are slow runners and strong burrowers.

 Appearance

-The Halocoryza are often red in color(the deepness of the color varies depending on species).
+Halocoryza are often red in color(the deepness of the color varies depending on species).
 They also have small mandibles and small antennae.
 The genus is typically small in size, shiny throughout whole body, and have small eyes.